 URP 523 is the final course in the graduate methods sequence.
 Students work in three-person teams to address a policy issue of their choosing, either evaluating alternative policy solutions or assesing the success of an implemented policy.
-Click below for examples of student work - an evaluation of a change in the water rate structure in Palmdale and an evaluation of the implementation of the Neighborhood Stabilization Program in Los Angeles.
+Click below for examples of student work from 2012 and 2013 - an evaluation of a change in the water rate structure in Palmdale and an evaluation of the implementation of the Neighborhood Stabilization Program in Los Angeles.

 URP 337 Planning Public Infrastructure, Fall 2012.